apazureck/openui5vscodeTypescriptTools/client/README.md

 ## Disclaimer

 > This extension is not officially supported by SAP or the openUi5 team.
 It is currently in an early development phase, so [please report any issues](https://github.com/apazureck/openui5vscodeTypescriptTools/issues) you have.
 If you want to contribute, feel free to conatct me via [Github](https://github.com/apazureck/openui5vscodeTypescriptTools/issues).
 I will also update it quite frequently for the next time, which may cause some new bugs.

+## What is new in Version 0.4.0

+* GoTo Event on Controller (typescript only)
+* Better XML Autocomplete
+* Hover Providers for XML Views

 ## Features